x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/set-up-connectors-to-route-mail.md

 5. Open port 25 on your firewall so that Microsoft 365 or Office 365 can connect to your email servers.

-6. Make sure that your firewall accepts connections from all Microsoft 365 or Office 365 IP addresses.
+6. Ensure that your firewall accepts connections from all Microsoft 365 or Office 365 IP addresses.
 See [Exchange Online IP addresses and URLs](https://docs.microsoft.com/office365/enterprise/urls-and-ip-address-ranges#exchange-online) for the published IP address ranges.

 7. Make a note of an email address for each domain in your organization.
 You'll need this later to test that your connector is working properly.